-- 1. Go to your watch settings, scroll down to Sleep and press the middle button (or activate sleep tracking from the sleep widget). - 2.
-Toggle on Sleep tracking.
+- 1. Go to your watch settings, scroll down to SLEEP and press the middle button. - 2.
+Toggle on SLEEP TRACKING.

 3. Set the times for going to bed and waking up according to your normal sleep schedule.

 After you have defined your bedtime, you can choose to have your watch in Do Not Disturb mode during your sleeping hours and also choose if you want to measure your Blood oxygen during your sleep.